UnitTestBot/jacodb/jacodb-api-jvm/src/main/kotlin/org/jacodb/api/jvm/storage/ers/typed/readme.md

 Currently, there are two basic queries available on the instance of `Transaction`:

+There are the following basic queries available on the instance of `Transaction`:

+- `Transaction.all()` gets all entities of specified type;
+- `Transaction.find()` gets entities with specified property equal to specified value;
+- `Transaction.findLt()` gets entities with specified property less than specified value;
+- `Transaction.findEqOrLt()` gets entities with specified property equal to or less than specified value;
+- `Transaction.findGt()` gets entities with specified property greater than specified value;
+- `Transaction.findEqOrGt()` gets entities with specified property equal to or greater than specified value.

+Simple examples:
 1. Enumerate all users:
     ```kotlin
     txn.all(UserType).forEach { user ->